Nikita Komarov

-Nikita Komarov (born June 28, 1988) is a Belarusian professional ice hockey player currently under contract with SKA Saint Petersburg in the Kontinental Hockey League (KHL) and the Belarusian national team.
+Nikita Komarov (born June 28, 1988) is a Belarusian former professional ice hockey player who played in the Kontinental Hockey League (KHL) and the Belarusian national team.
 He formerly signed a one-year deal with HC Dynamo Moscow after a successful trial period on August 19, 2017.

 On 15 July 2020, Komarov joined Avangard Omsk, signing a one-year contract as a free agent for the 2020–21 season.

 He participated at the 2016 IIHF World Championship.